denten/denten.github.io/_includes/CV/04-publications.md

 **Book Projects**:

-1. "Plain Text: The Poetics of Human-Computer Interaction."
-Manuscript under review.
+1. *Plain Text: The Poetics of Computation.* Forthcoming, Stanford University Press, 2017.

-1. "Algorithmic Imagination: Boundaries of Autopoiesis."
+1. "An Inquiry into Algorithmic Literature."
 Manuscript in progress.

 1. "Literature and the Digital Humanities."
 Under contract by invitation to "Literature in Contemporary Thought" series published by Routledge, ed.
 Ursula
 K. Heise & Guillermina De Ferrari.
+Manuscript in progress.

 **Peer Reviewed Journals**:

+- "Literature Down to a Pixel." *Amodern*.
+Forthcoming.
 - "[Book Piracy as Peer Preservation](http://computationalculture.net/article/book-piracy-as-peer-preservation)."
 *Computational Culture 4* (2014).